NYPL/design-toolkit/docs/_resources/nypl-index.md

 description: A project to corral and organize past, present and future design projects at the New York Public Library.
 ---

+**Note:** Many of these links lead to Google Drive folders.
+In order to see them you must be inside the NYPL organization and will need to request permission to view and /or edit them.

 ### Accessibilty
 A spread sheet of accessibility tools
 * [Accessibilty Toolset >>](https://docs.google.com/a/nypl.org/spreadsheets/d/1WhV-AJ6Tb6xF7BxI1RBU0f93KqwV1XlymL6Z4jSykEc/edit?usp=sharing)